 Ready to take the leap to car ownership?

 Buying your first car can be exciting, but it’s also a significant investment.
-The average price for vehicles in the U.S. was $37,577 in December 2018, according to Kelley Blue Book.
+The average price for new vehicles in the U.S. was $48,275 in April 2023, according to Kelley Blue Book.

 Before rushing to make such a major purchase, consider what type of car fits your needs along with your budget and financing options.